 Oldest house in Saskatoon gets National Historic Site plaque

-The Marr Residence on 11th Street East is the oldest house in Saskatoon (Laura Woodward/CTV Saskatoon).
+The Marr Residence on 11th Street East.
+(Laura Woodward/CTV Saskatoon).

 The Marr Residence got marked a National Historic Site with a federal plaque on Sunday.